seaona/test-extension/README.md

 3. Change to extension folder and install dependencies `cd extension npm i`
 4. Build the extension `npm run extension`
 5. Import extension ***root folder*** into Chrome
+6. Click on the Test Extension Icon
+7. Right click on the Test Extension and open the developer console
-6. Click Connect to MetaMask
+6. Click Connect to MetaMask for testing the desired dependency and check the console
-7. Check background console and verify that `window.ethereum` is injected correctly